-- E. Adult scorer and timer will be provided at varsity-level games and is recommended at junior varsity and 6th grade games. - F. The 10-second count will be in effect for boys.
-No 30-second clock will be used. - G. In 7th grade, a full court man-to-man will be allowed but absolutely no double trapping or double teaming will be allowed outside the 3-point line.
-Double teaming will result in a warning violation followed by a technical foul for any subsequent violations. - For Varsity Only: When bringing up the ball, a full-court zone press or man-to-man press will be allowed with trapping and double teaming in the backcourt.
-Once the ball passes the centerline, then the defense is required to drop back into man-to-man defense.
-The defense may not stay in a zone defense.
-Note: The intent of the rule was to allow for a trapping full-court press, but not a half-court trapping press in the front court.
-So basically, there is no double teaming or trapping between the centerline and the 3-point line. - H. Your "best" five basketball players should be on your first team.
+- E. Adult scorer and timer will be provided at varsity-level games and is recommended at junior varsity and $6^{th}$ grade games. - F. The 10-second count will be in effect for boys.
+No 30-second clock will be used. - G-J is for 7th grade only - G. A full court man-to-man will be allowed but absolutely no double trapping or double teaming will be allowed outside the 3-point line.
+Double teaming will result in a warning violation followed by a technical foul for any subsequent violations. - H. Your "best" five basketball players should be on your first team.
 They should not be playing with second five players as the intent of the rule is to ensure a competitive balance at all times.
 If one of your starters is pulled for behavioral reasons (or whatever), they should still be playing with the starting team only.
 The second five must play the first half of the second quarter and the last half of the third quarter.
 All coaches are responsible for athletes on and off court which includes meeting the bus at the opposing schools. - I. All teams will play man-to-man defense.
 Cutters should be followed by a player. - J. A starter is a person who starts the game.
 Starters may be different from game to game.
 If a starter is removed from their starting position because of behavioral reasons or because a coach is disciplining the athlete, then a second team player should move to that "starting" position.
 The athlete that is being disciplined should be entered at the first team status if they enter later in the game.
 The player that moved from second team status to first team status should remain at first team status for the game since they "started" that game.
 They should not play with the second team during the game.